langcog/KTE/README.md

 + Study8b: http://rawgit.com/langcog/KTE/master/KTE_Study8b/index.html

 The videos used in the experiments can be found in the relevant experiment folders, under videos (e.g. KTE_StudyX/videos).

 We have included the videos used in the lab experiment (Studies 1c/2b), in the folder "Lab Stimuli".
+The experiment scripts (written in Matlab) are provided in "Lab Experiments/StudyXX".